 Hardware firewalls are contained within a single physical device that’s inserted into the network.
 On the other hand, a software firewall is a program installed on individual devices.
 While their functions overlap, the execution of each solution is very different.

 For instance, hardware firewalls filter traffic from the uplink toward enterprise endpoint systems.
-That way, they insert themselves between the public internet and the organization's network.
-In contrast, firewall software analyzes traffic that has already passed through the uplink into the client but hasn't yet been accessed.
-This means that a software firewall allows threats much closer to the network.
+That way, they insert themselves between the public internet and the organization’s network.
+In contrast, firewall software analyzes traffic that has already passed through the uplink into the client but hasn’t yet been accessed.
+This means that a software firewall allows threats to get much closer to the network.

 Another key difference is that hardware firewalls have both memory and onboard storage to enforce security policy rules.
 Meanwhile, a software firewall completely depends on the client it’s installed on.
 If it’s a user’s device, this solution may consume a significant portion of online bandwidth and processing power.
 Having a separate physical unit in a server makes network boundary enforcement much more efficient.